Characters of the Devil May Cry series: Plasma

 Plasma are a type of electrical shapeshifting demons who often assume the shape of bats, though they tend to transform into the shapes of their opponents, and copy their attacks against them.
 Due to their ability to embody electricity, they are immune to lightning and energy attacks.
 When encountered on Mallet Island, Plasmas assumed the form of Dante to battle him on sight.
 In the continuity of the Netflix series, Plasma is reimagined as a recurring major demon and one of the White Rabbit's agents, maintaining his shapeshifting and control over electricity traits.
-Plasma is voiced by Roger L. Jackson in the Netflix series.
+In the Netflix series, Plasma is voiced by Roger L. Jackson.

+Sargasso

+Sargasso are low class demons shapedn as floating skulls, who pray on stray wanderers, hiding between the edges of the seas in the Human world and the Netherworld.
+They are to freeze solid their prey with their laugh, in order to feast on their victims and leave their spirits to wander the seas of the Underworld.
+Dante encountered them on Mallet Island, and while powerful to easily kill humans, they stood no chance against the demon hunter.

 Shadow

 Shadow is a shapeshifting feline demon who take the form of his own shadow, while being bound by protective magical spells.
 Due to their experience fighting human knights, Shadows are able to withstand being attacked with bladed weapons, but as the Demon World was sealed for a millennium, they have not adapted to modern weaponry and thus are easily harmed by firearms.
 Shadows were part of Mundus' armies while attempting to conquer the Human World from Mallet Island, but unlike other demons, they were not aggrssive until provoked by Dante during his mission to stop Mundus.